Folks!: Production

 Filming was done at Williams Island.
+Before Selleck was cast, Tim Robbins was offered one-million-dollars to star in the film, opposite Alan Arkin, but turned it down on the off-chance that Robert Altman's film The Player would receive a greenlight.

 Reception

 Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F.

 Noted the Los Angeles Times, "If gays and lesbians think they're getting a bad rap in the movies, consider the filmic lot of the elderly.
 First Stop!
 Or My Mom Will Shoot, now Folks!
 Where are the Gray Panthers when you need them?"

-The New York Times noted that its screenwriter "is best known as the screenwriter of Where's Poppa? and he may be aspiring to comparably dark humor.
+The New York Times noted that its screenwriter Robert Klane "is best known as the screenwriter of Where's Poppa? and he may be aspiring to comparably dark humor.
 But Folks! tries to be tender and vicious simultaneously, and that makes for an impossible mix.
 A more mean-spiritedly funny actor might have carried this material better, but Mr. Selleck strives for the cuddly rather than the caustic.
 Mr. Ameche, mugging furiously, affects a jaw-jutting blank look and even props his chin on Mr. Selleck's shoulder occasionally for quasi-comic effect."

-Folks! came out a month after the Washington Square Park Massacre on April 23, 1992, which Gene Siskel said on the worst movies of 1992 with Siskel & Ebert "bad taste.
+Folks! came out a month after the Washington Square Park Massacre on April 23, 1992, where an elderly woman lost control of her vehicle and killed four pedestrians, which Gene Siskel said on the "Worst Movies of 1992" special of At the Movies was in "bad taste.

 The film was not a box office success.